iguanajuice/novpn/README.md

 Notice that we use `sudo ip` instead of `novpn`; this is because VPN connections requires root and `novpn` drops privileges upon entering the namespace

-### As a blacklist

-Simply connect your VPN as usual, everything running through `novpn` will not be tunneled

-_Note: May not work with some VPN clients_